Watch YouTube Video: Apache JMeter – Folder Structure

 Note: The above folder structure is related to Apache JMeter version 5.3.
-If JMeter version is different then there could be a change in the folder structure.
+If the JMeter version is different then there could be a change in the folder structure.

-While learning the basics of Apache JMeter, it is good to understand the folder structure of JMeter so that you get to know which are the important files or folders and where they are located?
+While learning the basics of Apache JMeter, it is good to understand the folder structure of JMeter so that you get to know which are the important files or folders and where they are located.

 Above is the folder structure of JMeter.
 Each folder contains sub-folders or files.
 Starting with the root folder.

 The next folder is the ‘bin’ folder.
 This is an import folder where all the binary files are located.
-All the executable files of JMeter are in bin folder just like jmeter.bat, jmeter.sh, heapdump.sh etc. You can use jmeter.bat file to launch the JMeter in GUI mode.
+All the executable files of JMeter are in the bin folder just like jmeter.bat, jmeter.sh, heapdump.sh etc. You can use jmeter.bat file to launch the JMeter in GUI mode.
 Apart from the executable file, JMeter log file, Security Certificate, config file, groovy file and properties files (like jmeter.properties, user.properties etc.) are also available in the bin folder.
-There are 3 sub-folders i.e. examples, report-templates and templates are also present in the bin folder.
+There are 3 sub-folders i.e. examples, report templates and templates are also present in the bin folder.
 The examples sub-folder contain some simple example of CSV file and script.
-The ‘report templates’ and ‘templates’ subfolder contains the template for JMeter report and test plan respectively.
+The ‘report templates’ and ‘templates’ subfolder contains the template for the JMeter report and test plan respectively.

 The lib folder contains all the executable jar files which are required for JMeter functioning.
 These files are as same as jar file of java. /lib folder contains two subfolders /ext and /JUnit.
 The /ext or extension sub-folders are useful when you add an external plugin in the JMeter.

 The next folder is named as Licenses folder.
-As a legal process, Apache and other companies produce the licenses, terms and conditions, notice, copyrights etc. to use and distribute the executable jar files which are in the lib folder.
+As a legal process, Apache and other companies produce the licenses, terms and conditions, notices, copyrights etc. to use and distribute the executable jar files which are in the lib folder.
 All the licenses and notices are located in this folder.

 Along with the folders which we have discussed above, you will also get three files which are License, Notice and Readme.md.
-These files belong to overall Apache JMeter license, terms and conditions and copyrights notice.
+These files belong to the overall Apache JMeter license, terms and conditions and copyrights notice.